aimms/documentation/webui/download-widget.rst

     endif;

 When executed through the download widget, this procedure will let you download a file named MyDownloadFile.txt with FinalLocation := "MyDownloadFile.txt" as its content.
-If launched from PRO, the file name will still remain same but the value for FinalLocation will be "temporary PRO path + MyDownloadFile.txt"
+If launched from PRO, the filename will still remain same but the value for FinalLocation will be "temporary PRO path + MyDownloadFile.txt"

 Note that this generated file is NOT automatically deleted if you are running WebUI in AIMMS developer mode.
 If you want to delete this file after a download, you should use the function :any:`FileDelete` as below.